microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** ensure your service returns the error response body

 ### JSON
 Services, and the clients that access them, may be written in multiple languages.
 To ensure interoperability, JSON establishes the "lowest common denominator" type system, which is always sent over the wire as UTF-8 bytes.
 This system is very simple and consists of three types:
 * **Boolean:** true/false
 * **Number:** signed floating point (IEEE-754 binary64; int range: -253+1 to +253-1)
 * **String:** used for everything else

 :white_check_mark: **DO** use integers within the acceptable range of JSON number.

-#### String contracts
+#### String Contracts
 When using strings, you must establish, and adhere to, a well defined contract for the format.
 For example, you should be cognizant of attributes like maximum length, legal characters, case-sensitivity, etc. Where possible, use standard formats, e.g. RFC3339 for date/time.

 :white_check_mark: **DO** ensure that information exchanged between your service and any client is "round-trippable."
 :white_check_mark: **DO** use [RFC3339] for date/time.
 :white_check_mark: **DO** use [RFC4122] for UUIDs.

-##### Composite types
+##### Composite Types
 JSON also supports composing strings into higher order constructs, for example:
 * **Object**: { "name" : value, … }
 * **Array**: [ value, … ]

 :warning: **YOU SHOULD NOT** use JSON Arrays, e.g. [ value, … ].
 Arrays are very difficult and inefficient to work with, especially with updates when using ```JSON Merge Patch```, as the entire array needs to be read prior to any operation being applied to it.

 :ballot_box_with_check: **YOU SHOULD** use Maps instead of Arrays.

 #### Enums & SDKs (Client libraries)

 It is common for strings to have an explicit set of values.
 These are often reflected in the OpenAPI specification as enumerations.
 These are extremely useful for developer tooling, e.g. code completion, and client library generation.
 However, your services will have client libraries in many different programming languages.
 And because enumerations are handled differently depending on the language, this can lead to significant interoperability issues.

 To address these issues, Microsoft's tooling uses the concept of an "extensible enum," which effectively treats all enumerations as strings.
 In addition, "extensible enums" indicate to client libraries that the list of values is only a *partial* list.
 This enables the set of values to grow over time while ensuring stability in client libraries.

 :white_check_mark: **DO** use "extensible enums"

 :ballot_box_with_check: **YOU SHOULD** be prepared to handle new values in your client